jantorep/ws2016lab/Scenarios/Nested S2D Deployment with VMM/Readme.md

 The result will be a fully functional S2D cluster with 1 virtualdisk pr node you deploy with 40GB usable diskspace.
 You will be able to test new features, like Dedupe, if you deploy more Clusters you can setup Cluster Sets.

+## Issues

+The latest version of Insider Build is having an issue with creating a cluster remotly.